Skip to main content

 Section 1.4 Uncertainty, Precision, Accuracy

 Often when you measure the same quantity repeatedly you get different values.
 If spread of values is small, then we say that precision is high and when the spread is large, the precision is said to be low.
-Uncertainty in a measured quantity is quantitative statement of precision.
+Uncertainty in a measured quantity is a quantitative statement of precision.

-Usually, value of uncertainty is obtained by statistical analysis of the spread of the measured values.
-We will not be discussing these methods, but instead, take it as given by the experimenter.
-Thus, measurements of a quantity gives rise to two values: main value and uncertain amount.
-For instance, repeated length measurements of the same rod will give us main value \(L\) and uncertain amount \(\Delta L\text{.}\)
+Usually, the value of uncertainty is obtained by statistical analysis of the spread of the measured values.
+Thus, measurements of a quantity gives rise to two values: the main value (i.e., the average) and the uncertain amount.
+For instance, repeated length measurements of the same rod will give us main value \(L\) and uncertain amount \(\Delta L\text{,}\) and report the values using a plusminus sign \(\pm\text{.}\)

-There is another meaning of precision - a value known to larger number of digits is also said to be more precise.
+Although precision reflects uncertainty in measurements, there is also another meaning of precision - a value known to larger number of digits is also said to be more precise.
 For instance, if you measure thickness of a wire by using a millimeter-ruled ruler, you might get value up to about \(0.5\text{ mm}\text{,}\) but with a vernier caliper you could get precision up to \(0.01\text{ mm}\) and with a micrometer, may be even \(0.005\text{ mm}\text{.}\)

-Figure 1.4.1.
+Figure 1.12.

 Accuracy is different.
 Accuracy refers to how close measured values are to some known value.
 You may have highly repeatable values but which are way off the known value.
 That will be the case of high precision and low accuracy.

-Figure 1.4.2.
+Figure 1.13.

 \begin{equation*} \text{Percent Error} = \frac{|\text{Accepted Value - Experimental Value}|}{ |\text{Accepted Value}| }\times100\%. \end{equation*}